About the course

-During all four years of the programme, you will also receive a tailored programme designed to broaden their research and professional skills.
+During all four years of the programme, you will also receive a tailored programme designed to broaden your research and professional skills.

 A termly report on the student’s progress is submitted by their supervisor throughout the course.
 At an appropriate stage you must pass Transfer of Status, which is to ensure they have the potential to gain a doctorate.
 This will normally be at the end of your fifth term, but you will have up to six terms to complete this stage.
 This assessment will be made on the basis of a report and oral examination.

 This is a new programme and there are no alumni yet.
 The department runs a number of activities in close cooperation with the Careers Service, including an annual careers conference, CV workshops and visits from many employers.
 The programme also has strong engagement with industry, with regular visits and several interactions with industrial partners.

 - DPhil in Organic Chemistry